lahbabiceo/bright/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-blue)

-MIT License : Feel free to use it for as long as you want and any manner you want.
+MIT License : Feel free to use it for as long as you want and in any manner you want.